Thermostats without conjugate points

-When these are Anosov, the weak stable and unstable bundles are smooth, yet the SRB measure is singular when $\lambda\neq 0$ and hence not algebraic. \item[(e)] Projective flows ($\lambda$ has linear and cubic velocity terms).
-These include the geodesic flows of torsion-free affine connections, up to parametrization. \item[(f)] Coupled vortex equations ($\lambda$ is the real part of a holomorphic differential of degree $m\geq 2$).
-These are related to the Ginzburg–Landau model for superconductors. \end{enumerate}
+When these are Anosov, the weak stable and unstable subbundles are smooth \cite{ghys92, paternain07, cekic26}, yet they are not volume-preserving for $\lambda\neq 0$, so they cannot be algebraic.
+Any Anosov flow on a closed 3-dimensional manifold with smooth weak stable and unstable subbundles is smoothly orbit equivalent to either the suspension of a diﬀeomorphism of the $2$-torus or, up to finite covers, a quasi-Fuchsian flow \cite[Theorem 4.6]{ghys93}. \item Projective flows ($\lambda$ has linear and cubic velocity terms).
+These are the geodesic flows of torsion-free affine connections, up to reparameterization \cite{labourie07, mettler20}. \item Coupled vortex equations ($\lambda$ is the real part of a holomorphic differential of degree $m\geq 2$).
+As explained in \cite[\S5]{dumas15}, these systems are a variation of the Abelian vortex equations on Riemann surfaces from gauge theory.
+These equations were introduced in the Ginzburg--Landau model for superconductors \cite{ginzburg50} before being generalized and extensively studied in relation to Yang--Mills--Higgs theory \cite{jaffe80, noguchi87, bradlow91, garcia-prada94, witten07}.
+For $m=3$, we obtain Wang's equation, which arises in the study of aﬃne spheres \cite{wang91}. \end{itemize}